 Recap: Steve is wheeling Ahn-drea and her two broken legs down a hallway at West Beverly High.
 As they pass the principal's office, they notice that the police are still hanging around, investigating the computer break-in.
-Steve asks if they're ever going to give up, and Ahn-drea tells him she's pretty sure the cops are never going to figure out who broke into the computer system...just like they're never going to catch the hit-and-run driver who mowed her down with his car two episodes ago.
-She also tells Steve she's having serious doubts that the legacy key was a factor in the break-in, since all of the school's locks were changed a few months ago.
+Steve asks if they're ever going to give up, and Ahn-drea tells him she's pretty sure the cops are never going to figure out who broke into the computer system...just like they're never going to catch the hit-and-run driver who mowed her down with his car two episodes ago [and failed to finish her off].
+She also tells Steve she's having serious doubts that the legacy key was a factor in the break-in since all of the school's locks were changed a few months ago.
 Steve looks relieved and slyly remarks, "Oh well.
 Easy come easy go, right?"

 In another hall, Brenda tells Donna how concerned she is about Dylan, who no one's heard from in three days.
 Incidentally, Brenda's eyebrows are starting to look really over-tweezed in this episode...and if memory serves, they only get more tweezed from here on in.
 Donna remarks that Dylan seemed ready to explode right before he left, and Brenda laments that whenever he gets this ultra-moody, his first impulse is always to go straight for the bottle.
 Donna invites Brenda to attend David's music showcase that evening to help get her mind off of her troubles.
 Brenda bitchily asks if Kelly is going, and Donna wearily tells her that both she and Kelly are acting very juvenile toward each other.
 But Brenda insists that if Kelly is going to the showcase, then wild horses wouldn't be able to drag her there.
 And speaking of wild horses...